JonaBenja/greta_thunberg_sentiment/README.md

 `data` contains all data needed for the analysis: the articles, annotations and results.
 A more detailed description can be found in the README.md in the data folder.

-`old code` contains all code that was written but eventually not used in the analysis.

 ### LINKS TO SOURCES AND LICENCES
 Dutch queries: http://news.google.com/?q=greta+thunberg+opwarming&gl=nl and http://news.google.com/?q=greta+thunberg+klimaat&gl=nl